Tight hamstrings? Stiff hips? Check out these top tips for increasing flexibility.

 Keep moving.
 Move as much as you can!
 Prolonged sitting not only increases risk of cardiovascular disease and weight gain – it also decreases muscle flexibility.
 It’s easy to get into a habit of sitting down for hours, especially if you work at a computer.
 Do a few minutes of stretching at your desk and set your alarm at intervals throughout the day to remind you to get up and walk about.
 The World Health Organisation recommend at least 150 minutes of physical activity (that raises your pulse) per week.

 Eat oily fish.
-Evidence that consumption of fish such as mackerel, tuna, salmon and cod reduces inflammation in joints is convincing.
-Official advice is to eat fish at least twice a week (140g per portion), at least one of which should be oily fish.
+Mackerel, tuna, salmon and other oily fish can help to reduce inflammation in joints.
 Fish is an excellent source of an omega 3 fatty acid known as DHA which has anti-inflammatory properties.
 It is found in large quantities of the human brain and is used to strengthen synapses which enhances learning and memory too.
-If you’re vegetarian, try a daily tablespoon of chia seeds or spirulina powder which contains other fatty acids that can be converted into DHA.
+Try and eat 1-2 portions of oily fish per week.
+If you’re vegetarian or vegan, try a daily tablespoon of chia seeds or spirulina powder which contains other fatty acids that can be converted into DHA.
 However, DHA from fish, eggs and meat contains 10-100 times more than plant based alternatives.
 Taking fish oil supplement may not have the same benefits.

 Be a copy cat.
 A cat stretching after a nap or children rolling around on the floor can be great role models for the things we can do to keep supple.
 The ability to move, stretch, rock and roll is a blessing.